Nachos by their very name sound like fat laden horrible diet busters, but here’s our healthy, budget friendly version.

 - Sour Cream

 Brown the ground turkey in a large frying pan, add 1 can of diced tomatoes (undrained) and 1 package of taco seasoning mix.
 Reduce heat to low, simmer.
-In the meantime, wash and chop lettuce, dice a fresh tomato,
+In the meantime, wash and chop lettuce, dice a fresh tomato, and halve the black olives.

 In each bowl place a small handful of tortilla chips, add a layer of shredded lettuce, a small scoop of seasoned taco meat, diced tomatoes, diced onions, diced green pepper, jalapeno slices, a dab of shredded cheddar cheese and a dollop of sour cream.